Manual full node setup (without the wizard)

 {% hint style="info" %}

 **Disclaimer:** Successfully operating, troubleshooting, and maintaining a node requires technical proficiency.
 Familiarity with tools such as Linux, Docker, and Git is assumed.
-Users not familiar with this technology stack should consider the [**Installation**](/coti-documentation/node-ecosystem/installation.md) / [**UI guide**](/coti-documentation/node-ecosystem/ui-guide.md) flow or assigning their license to an existing operator.
+Users not familiar with this technology stack should consider the [**Installation**](/coti-documentation/node-ecosystem/installation.md) / [**UI guide**](/coti-documentation/node-ecosystem/ui-guide.md) flow or delegating operation to an experienced operator.

 {% endhint %}